jackocnr/intl-tel-input/README.md

 * Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `placeholderNumberType` option
 * Extract the standardised (E.164) international number with `getNumber` even when using the `nationalMode` option

 International number formatting/validation is hard (it varies by country/district, and we currently support ~230 countries).
-The only comprehensive solution we have found is libphonenumber, from which we have precompiled the relevant parts into a single JavaScript file and included in the build directory.
+The only comprehensive solution we have found is libphonenumber, from which we have precompiled the relevant parts into a single JavaScript file, included in the build directory.
 Unfortunately, even after modification, it is still ~260KB.
 See the section below on the best way to load it.

 To recompile the utils script yourself (e.g. to update the version of libphonenumber it is built from), see the [contributing guide](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md#updating-to-a-new-version-of-libphonenumber).